 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income have an annual income (as assessed by HM Revenue & Customs) that does not exceed the limit for the current financial year.

 - Working Tax Credit run-on – paid for four weeks after you stop qualifying for Working Tax Credit

 Or fits within any of the following categories:

 - Your child is in the care of the Local Authority, or has been in the care of the LA and is now adopted

-Parents and carers can apply for free school meals online via the South Gloucestershire Portal, using the link below.
+Further information is available on the South Gloucestershire Council website.
+Parents and carers can apply for free school meals online via the South Gloucestershire Portal.
 Your eligibility will be checked online, and the portal will let you know whether your child is eligible for free school meals.
 If your child is eligible you will receive a confirmation message, and the school will be notified directly.
 If you are not eligible you will be presented with a message stating this.